mikanur10/Recipe-Rolodex/README.md

 - Display data on the webpage
 - structure the page according to the linked wireframe above, utilizing CSS and Flex Box
 - Create a search bar and submit button that display the recipes below
-- When searched, display the image and recipe
+- When searched, display the title, image, ingredients and recipe link
 - when a new search is initiated, delete the existing recipe and image
 - Implement responsive design using a media query
 - Deploy the site